Middleburg, Virginia | AUGUST 17-20, 2023

 Maya-Camille Broussard

-Chef Maya-Camille Broussard is a creative entrepreneur, author, one of the stars of the hit Netflix show Bake Squad, and the owner of Justice of the Pies, a Chicago-based bakery that specializes in sweet and savory pies, quiches, and tarts.
-Formed as an L3C, Justice of the Pies combats food apartheid through social-mission-driven initiatives, such as the I KNEAD LOVE Workshop, a one-day culturally enriching workshop with elementary-aged children who reside in food-insecure, lower-income communities.
-The children learn basic cooking skills, healthy eating habits, nutritional development, and practice exercising their creativity in the kitchen.
+Chef Maya-Camille Broussard is an author, one of the stars of the hit Netflix show Bake Squad, and the owner of Justice of the Pies, a Chicago-based bakery that specializes in sweet and savory pies, quiches and tarts.
+Justice of the Pies combats food apartheid through social-mission-driven initiatives, such as working with the community fridge organization Love Fridge and activating its signature I KNEAD LOVE Workshop, culturally enriching workshops for elementary-aged children who reside in food-insecure, lower-income communities.
+The children learn basic cooking skills, healthy eating habits, nutritional development, and practice.
+Exercising their creativity in the kitchen.

-A proud member of the Deaf and Hard of Hearing community and a member of the PWD (Person with Disability) community, Broussard uses her platform to advocate for accessibility.
-Broussard has been profiled in national and local publications, including the Chicago Tribune, Food & Wine, and Esquire, and has been featured on television shows such as the TODAY show.
-In the summer of 2019, Mastercard and Square Zero Films produced a short film on Broussard and Justice of the Pies as part of "FIVE," a collection of documentary short films following five women entrepreneurs from five countries, which debuted on Shorty TV on March 8, 2021, in conjunction with International Women's Day.
+A proud member of the Deaf and Hard of Hearing community and a member of the PWD (Persons with Disability) community, Broussard uses her platform to advocate for accessibility.
+Broussard has been profiled in national and location publications, including the Chicago Tribune, Food & Wine, and Esquire, and has been on television shows such as the TODAY show.

-Chef Maya-Camille is a 2022 Finalist for a James Beard Award in the Outstanding Baker category.
-Her book, Justice of the Pies: Sweet and Savory Pies, Quiches and Tarts + Inspirational Stories from Exception People (Clarkson Potter) will be released in the fall of 2022.
+Chef Maya-Camille’s book, Justice of the Pies: Sweet and Savory Pies, Quiches and Tarts + Inspirational Stories from Exceptional People (Clarkson Potter) was released in the fall of 2022 and has been named one of the best cookbooks of the fall by Food & Wine.

 Douglass Williams

-It is an extraordinarily challenging time to be a chef in the kitchen, and somehow Chef Douglass Williams continues to inspire and bring people to the table.
+During this extraordinarily challenging time to be a chef in the kitchen, Chef Douglass Williams continues to inspire and bring people to the table.

-Diagnosed with Crohn’s disease as a teenager, Williams’ path took a left turn, as he learned how to heal himself through food.
+Williams learned at an early age that he was most comfortable in the kitchen.
+Diagnosed with Crohn’s disease as a teenager, Williams committed to healing himself through a new approach to food.
 His journey brought him from his hometown of Atlantic City, NJ to culinary school and then to traveling the world learning from the best.
-From Thailand to Paris, New York City to Boston, he worked and staged at some of the best restaurants, including Radius and Coppa/Boston, Corton/NYC and Akarme/Paris.
+From Thailand to Paris, New York City to Boston, he worked and staged at some of the world’s most acclaimed restaurants, including Radius and Coppa/Boston, Corton/NYC and Akarme/Paris.

-Boston Magazine is honoring Williams as one of Boston’s Top Influencers in 2022.
-Williams shares, “To be a Black chef/owner here in Boston is an honor and a responsibility I take very seriously.
+Recognized as one of the leading chefs in the nation, Williams is committed to bringing the community together.
+"To be a Black chef/owner here in Boston is an honor and a responsibility I take very seriously.
 I am fortunate to have successful restaurants, an incredible team and supportive community.
-I have things to say and share; I try to do it every night through delicious and beautiful dishes at MIDA.
-And by giving my time and energy to the neighborhood and those around me.
-I put my passion for story-telling and teaching to use by building bridges in the community through food and conversation.
-I truly believe the world can come together over a delicious bowl of pasta.”
+By giving my time and energy to the neighborhood and by putting my passion for cooking, storytelling and teaching to good use, I can help build bridges in the community through food and conversation.
+I truly believe the world can come together over a delicious bowl of pasta."

 Tavel Bristol-Joseph